xiaosheep01/SAAPS/README.md

 saaps -i your/seq/path -osn -o your/output/path
 ```

-**Code explaination**: `-i your/seq/path` indicates that the matched sequence file is passed. `-osn` indicates the sequence name in the output sequence file.
+**Code explanation**: `-i your/seq/path` indicates that the matched sequence file is passed. `-osn` indicates the sequence name in the output sequence file.
 By default, the output is in a `.csv` table. `-o your/output/path` indicates the output path.
 If this parameter is not specified, the result will be output in the default path.After the program is executed, a file named `SeqName.csv` will be generated, which can be used for users to modify the sequence names individually.
 It is recommended to save the modified new names in the second column, so that subsequent programs can modify the sequence names in batches.
 The format of the file is as follows:

 |Old_Name||
 |---|---|